 I believe Child Life saves children's lives every day and I know that you too can help save your child from the stress and trauma of their medical experiences and help them cope by learning some tips and tricks of my trade!

 About Child Life

-Child Life is a relatively new field of work, developing mainly in the 1960s and 70s, however dating back to the 1920s.
-Currently, every Children's Hospital in the United States has at least one Child Life Specialist on staff!
-Most Child Life Specialists work in a hospital setting, but you may also find them in a dental office or hospice facility.
+Child Life is a relatively new field of work, developing mainly in the 1960s and 70s, however, dating back to the 1920s.
+Currently, every children's hospital in the United States has at least one child life specialist on staff!
+Most child life specialists work in a hospital setting, but you sometimes may also find them in a dental office, school, or hospice facility.